 In VBA we can use JOIN function to combine values.
-First, look at JOIN function syntax.
+First, look at VBA JOIN function syntax.

-- Delimiter is nothing but what is the separator between each array value, in this case, space character.
+- The delimiter is nothing but what is the separator between each array value, in this case, space character.

 The below code will show the example of the same.

 Sub Concatenate_Example2() Dim MyValues As Variant Dim Full_Name As String MyValues = Array("Sachin", "Tendulkar") Full_Name = Join(MyValues, " ") MsgBox Full_Name End Sub

 This has been a guide to VBA Concatenate.
 Here we learned how to use VBA Concatenate Function using the Join function along with some practical examples and downloadable excel template.
 Below are some useful excel articles related to VBA –